Optimize design files for developer handoff

-Users with Edit access to a File can set up files for developer handoff
+Users with can edit access to a file can set up files for developer handoff

-Users with View access to a File can only access the Code panel and the layers list
+Users with can view access to a file can only access the Inspect panel and the layers list

 While handing off designs to developers frequently happens after a major project milestone, here are some things you can do earlier in the design process to set up your files to improve handoff.